msninelaG/javascript/README.md

 EVENTS have been included

 What is still coming?

-Currently working on FORMS.
+FORMS.

 Why FORMS?
 Javascript plays a very big role in forms (screens) validation.